-Obori-soma ware (called Obori-soma yaki in Japanese) is a form of ceramics and porcelain produced around the town of Namie in Futaba County, Fukushima Prefecture.
-The main raw material in the blue porcelain enamel used in Obori Soma Ware is locally collected chamaishi grindstone.
+Obori-soma ware (called Obori-soma yaki in Japanese) is a form of porcelain produced around the town of Namie in Fukushima prefecture.
+This craft uses blue porcelain enamel which is made from locally collected grindstone.

-Obori Soma Ware is said to have originated at the beginning of the Edo Period when Kyukan HANGAI, a warrior of the Nakamura Domain, discovered potter’s clay in the Obori region of what is today known as Namie, in Futaba District, and ordered his manservant, Sama, to produce vessels for daily use.
-While Soma Koma Ware produced beneath Nakamura Castle in what is today Nakamura, Soma City, was presented to Lord Soma, Obori Soma Ware become popular with the common people as vessels for daily use.
-At that time, the Nakamura Domain encouraged production of ceramics and porcelain as specialty products, and in the latter part of the Edo Period more than 100 potteries were created, most of which prospered.
-The market extended from Hokkaido to the whole of Kanto, or the whole of the northern provinces, and the industry underwent great expansion.
+Obori-soma ware is said to have originated at the beginning of the Edo period (1603-1868) when Kyukan HANGAI, a warrior of the Nakamura domain (modern day Fukushima prefecture), discovered potter's clay in the Obori region of what is today the town of Namie, and ordered his manservant to produce pottery for his daily use.
+While the Soma Koma-ware produced near Nakamura Castle, city of Soma, was gifted to the feudal lord, Obori-soma ware also became popular with the masses as daily tableware.
+At that time, the Nakamura domain was encouraging the production of ceramics and porcelain as specialty products.
+In the latter part of the Edo period more than a hundred pottery operations were created, most of which prospered.
+The market extended from Hokkaido to the whole of Kanto and the ceramics industry underwent large expansion.

-Going into the Meiji Period, the abolition of feudal domains and the introduction of prefectures led to the abolition of the Nakamura Domain, which meant that the Domain’s patronage of Obori Soma Ware disappeared, and in the Taisho Period the number of potteries dropped to 30.
+As the Meiji period began (1868-1912), the abolition of feudal domains and the introduction of prefectures led to the abolition of the Nakamura domain, which meant that the domain's patronage of Obori-soma ware ended and by the Taisho period (1912-1926) the number of pottery operations had dropped to thirty.

 General Production Process

-Cast articles that are still in a half-dried state have their feet planed or their outside planed depending on the product that is being produced.
-Decoration is also performed using techniques such as “jumping plane”.
-The “jumping plane” refers to using a spatula-shaped planing tool to apply scratch-like patterns to the surface of an article while rotating it on a lathe.
+Pieces that are still in a half-dried state have the foot or exterior planed depending on the product that is being produced.
+Also the pieces are decorated using techniques like a "jumping plane".
+The jumping plane is when a spatula-shaped hand planing tool is used to apply scratch-like patterns to the surface while the article is rotating on a lathe.

-The inner vessel is placed inside the outer vessel, and casts are completed by pasting together the edges of the vessel (in other words, parts in contact with the lips).
+The inner item is placed inside the outer piece, and the cast is completed by pasting the mouth of the vessel.

 - 3. Coloring of unglazed pottery

-Half-dried cast articles are colored with hananuki (flower plucking), mud coating or chrysanthemum pressing processes depending on the product.
-Chrysanthemum pressing refers to application of a chrysanthemum pattern.
-Engraving is also carried out once the articles are completely dried.
+Half-dried cast pieces are colored with hananuki (flower plucking), mud coating, or chrysanthemum pattern application depending on what the product will become.
+Once the articles are completely dried, they are also engraved.

 - 4. Drying

 Next is the drying process.
-Sudden drying causes cracks or warping, so pieces are first dried in the shade before being dried under sunlight.
+Drastic drying causes cracks or warping, so pieces are first dried in the shade before being dried under sunlight.

-Completely dried articles are fired in a kiln at a temperature of 900 to 950℃ (about 1652 to 1742℃).
+Once dried, the pieces are fired in a kiln at a temperature of 900 to 950℃ (about 1652 to 1742℃).
 Bisque firing refers to the initial heating at high temperature inside a kiln or furnace, before any glaze is applied.

 - 6. Undercoating

-Articles that have been through the bisque firing process have improved water absorbency.
-Articles are given an undercoating with paint consisting of an iron and cobalt compound known as asbolite.
-The typical picture is of a running horse, but there are also subjects such as mountains and rivers, as well as pine, bamboo and plum.
-The brush technique is that of the Kano school.
+Items that have been through the bisque firing process have improved water absorbency.
+Then they are given an undercoating with paint consisting of an iron and cobalt compound known as asbolite.
+The typical picture is of a running horse, but there are also subjects like mountains, rivers, pine, bamboo, and plum.

 - 7. Glazing

-Enamel is applied to the articles.
-Enamel is applied by means of techniques such as dipping, wiping round, and pouring.
+Enamel is applied to the pottery by techniques of dipping, rotating, and pouring.

-Articles coated with enamel are placed inside the kiln, and glost firing is carried out at a high temperature of around 1,250 to 1,300°C.
+Articles coated with enamel are placed inside the kiln, and glaze firing is carried out at a high temperature of around 1250 to 1300℃ (about 2282 to 2372℉).

 - 9. Overcoating

-Some articles are sold as products once glost firing has finished, but other articles are given an overcoating.
+Some pieces are sold as products once the glaze firing has finished, but others have an overcoating applied.

 - 10. Dyeing

-Finally, in order to make the “crack” patterns in the entire article stand out, ink is rubbed in and wiped off with a cloth.
-This “crack” pattern is called “blue cracks”, and is a charming characteristic of Obori Soma Ware.
+Finally, in order to make the crack pattern in the entire piece stand out, ink is applied and wiped off with a cloth.

 Where to Buy & More Information